skhrg/personal-site/links.md

 [The Adventures of OS](https://osblog.stephenmarz.com/) - Stephen Marz's attempt at making a RISC-V OS with Rust.

+[Drew DeVault's Blog](https://drewdevault.com/) - Blog of the guy behind projects like [sway](https://swaywm.org/) and [sourcehut](https://sr.ht/).

+[Hundred Rabbits](https://100r.co) - Two people who live on a boat full time while sailing around the world.

+[A Collection of Unmitigated Pedantry](acoup.blog) - Super in depth blog with posts mostly relating to history.

+[Paul Graham Essays](http://paulgraham.com/articles.html) - Essays from one of the brains behind Y Combinator, some super insightful stuff here.

+[Low Tech Magazine](https://solar.lowtechmagazine.com/) - Solar powered website with articles that are largely about sustainability.

 ### Privacy Information

 Some site's to help you live a private and secure life.